-Risk assessments are carried out by staff at this school prior to any out-of-school visit or off-site provision and medical conditions are considered during this process.
-The school considers: how all pupils will be able to access the activities proposed; how routine and emergency medication will be stored and administered; where help can be obtained in an emergency; and any other relevant matters.

-• At Hawthorn we understand that there may be additional medication, equipment or other factors to consider when planning residential visits or off-site activities.
-This school considers additional medication and resources that are normally available at school including first-aid kits.
+- Risk assessments are carried out by staff at Hawthorn prior to any out-of-school visit or off-site provision and medical conditions are considered during this process.
+Hawthorn considers: how all pupils will be able to access the activities proposed; how routine and emergency medication will be stored and administered; where help can be obtained in an emergency; and any other relevant matters. - At Hawthorn we understand that there may be additional medication, equipment or other factors to consider when planning residential visits or off-site activities.
+Hawthorn considers additional medication and resources that are normally available at school including first-aid kits. - Risk assessment for Corona Covid19 see also Health and Safety Policy and DfE, local authority and NHS guidance.